jacob-moebius/where-to-next/README.md

 # where-to-next
 A simple Android app that uses a local database to maintain a list of universities and some of their statistics.
-The user can add universities to the list and view their detailed pages.
+The user can add universities to the list and view their detailed pages, and tap a list item on the main activity to see more detailed information on the chosen university.

 ## Setup
 To see this project in action: